 Accordingly, modern Christianity is highly individualistic.
 In the early church, there was a collective sense of responsibility for one another.
 The believers in Acts “had all things in common,” sharing resources and supporting one another.
 Today, the focus has shifted significantly towards personal success and individual growth.
 While many churches do encourage giving and helping others, the concept of radical community and mutual care has diminished.
 Christians now often view their faith journey as a personal, private matter rather than a shared, communal endeavor.
 As a result, the deep sense of fellowship that marked the early church is less pronounced.

 Despite these differences, there are aspects of contemporary Christianity that still reflect the original mission of the Church.
-Many Christians today are deeply committed to social justice, poverty alleviation, and caring for the marginalized—goals that align with the early Church’s call to care for the poor and oppressed.
+Many Christians today deeply commit to social justice, poverty alleviation, and caring for the marginalized—goals that align with the early Church’s call to care for the poor and oppressed.
 Furthermore, the global nature of Christianity has expanded dramatically, and the message of Christ is reaching places that the early Church could have never imagined.
 Technology, while often seen as a force for division, has allowed for unprecedented connections between believers across the globe, enabling the gospel to spread further and faster.

 But it’s also true that the 21st century Church faces challenges that the early believers could never have predicted.
 Materialism, secularism, and an increasingly hostile culture present a unique set of hurdles.
 In many parts of the world, Christians are marginalized, persecuted, or even killed for their beliefs.
 Yet, despite the difficulties, many of today’s Christians continue to hold firm to their faith and, in many cases, live out the principles set forth in Acts.
 The Church is still growing in parts of the world where the gospel is most needed, and many believers continue to sacrifice their comfort and safety for the sake of spreading God’s message.